-This example sends out a summary notification to each of the relevant users when there are any Tasks that are Overdue, that is, where the Task Due Date is in the past, relative to today's date.
+This custom process sends out a summary notification to each of the relevant users when there are any Tasks that are Overdue, that is, where the Task Due Date is in the past, relative to today's date.

-- Create the View that will Trigger the Process
+- Create the Tasks List View that will Trigger the Process

 - Add the Custom Process

 - Add the Step for the Summary Notification

 - Set the Status of the Process to "Active"